Glacier: Speed

 The speed of glacial displacement is partly determined by friction.
 Friction makes the ice at the bottom of the glacier move more slowly than ice at the top.
 In alpine glaciers, friction is also generated at the valley's sidewalls, which slows the edges relative to the center.

 Mean glacial speed varies greatly but is typically around 1 m per day.
 There may be no motion in stagnant areas; for example, in parts of Alaska, trees can establish themselves on surface sediment deposits.
-In other cases, glaciers can move as fast as 20–30 m per day, such as in Greenland's Jakobshavn Isbræ.
+In other cases, glaciers can move as fast as 20–30 m per day, such as in Greenland's Jacobshavn Isbræ.
 Glacial speed is affected by factors such as slope, ice thickness, snowfall, longitudinal confinement, basal temperature, meltwater production, and bed hardness.

 A few glaciers have periods of very rapid advancement called surges.
 These glaciers exhibit normal movement until suddenly they accelerate, then return to their previous movement state.
 These surges may be caused by the failure of the underlying bedrock, the pooling of meltwater at the base of the glacier — perhaps delivered from a supraglacial lake — or the simple accumulation of mass beyond a critical "tipping point".
 Temporary rates up to 300 ft per day have occurred when increased temperature or overlying pressure caused bottom ice to melt and water to accumulate beneath a glacier.

 In glaciated areas where the glacier moves faster than one km per year, glacial earthquakes occur.
 These are large scale earthquakes that have seismic magnitudes as high as 6.1.
 The number of glacial earthquakes in Greenland peaks every year in July, August, and September and increased rapidly in the 1990s and 2000s.
 In a study using data from January 1993 through October 2005, more events were detected every year since 2002, and twice as many events were recorded in 2005 as there were in any other year.